eesean/MavEN/README.md

 # MavEN
-Management and Volunteer Engagement Network platform for Big at Heart, using React, Firebase and TypeScript.
+Management and Volunteer Engagement Network platform for Big at Heart, created using React, Firebase and TypeScript.